Hampi Travel Guide 2025: 2-Day Itinerary, Top Attractions & Stays

 Vijaya Vitthala Temple – The Crown Jewel of Hampi

-If there's one place that symbolizes Hampi's architectural brilliance, it’s the Vijaya Vitthala Temple.
-Dedicated to Lord Vitthala, a form of Lord Vishnu, this 16th-century masterpiece is one of the largest and most intricate temple complexes in India.
+If there’s one monument that captures the grandeur of Hampi’s architecture, it is the Vijaya Vitthala Temple.
+Dedicated to Lord Vitthala (a form of Vishnu), this 16th-century temple complex is among the largest and most ornate in India—rightly called the crown jewel of Hampi.

 With the Stone Chariot of Hampi - standing still in the wheels of time.